 Our exhibits have been designed to encourage the Elephants’ natural behaviours, with features such as swimming pools, mud wallows, and dirt mounds both on exhibit and in their night yards.
 These features provide the Elephants with the opportunity to swim, roll around and cover themselves in dirt and mud.

 To assist in encouraging natural behaviours such as foraging, keepers will place food in different parts of the exhibit so that the Elephants have to search to find their meal, as they would in the wild.

 One of our Asian Elephants and the African Elephant also have special painting sessions as an enrichment activity because they enjoy learning new behaviours and interacting with Zoo Keepers.

-While the keepers do not work in the yards with the Asian Elephants, there’s lots of physical contact and a special training program has helped the Elephants work with the keepers to manage their health.
-The Elephants have learned to present their feet for checks and pedicures.
+While the keepers do not work in the yards with the Elephants, there’s lots of physical contact and a special training program has helped the Elephants work with the keepers to manage their health.
+The Elephants have even learned to present their feet for checks and pedicures.

 All the Elephants have a daily foot care routine which involves them presenting their feet so that the pads can be checked and cleaned.
-Keepers also regularly file their toenails, as Elephants are similar to horses in that their feet are continuously growing.
+Keepers also regularly file their toenails, as Elephants are similar to horses in that their nails are continuously growing.

 Keepers file the nails to ensure that the edges are raised and weight is not exerted on them while the Elephants walk around, which helps minimise cracking in their nails.
 This routine assists keepers to build a strong bond and relationship with the Elephants.